See by:open filter

 He has advised companies from a wide range of industries, including the information technology, software, finance, consumer products, biotechnology, life sciences and pharmaceuticals, energy, infrastructure and transportation sectors.

 Stephen routinely works on high profile transactions that have been recognized for their complexity and execution.
-IFLR1000 recognized Stephen as a notable Practitioner in 2019.
+IFLR1000 recognized Stephen as a notable Practitioner in 2019 and 2020.
 Legal500 reported in 2016 that clients say Stephen “is very responsive, does thorough research and speaks in plain English.”

 Stephen is a member of Orrick's opinion committee.